rehierl/node-tree-outliner/1-1-1-graph-theory/2-3-operations-binary.md

 Recall that the endpoints of an edge in a graph are both vertices in a graph's set of vertices.
-Because of that, an edge in `S` can only be removed from `G`, if `G` itself contains the corresponding edge and both of its endpoints.
+Because of that, an edge in `S` can only be removed from `G`, if `G` contains the corresponding edge and both of its endpoints.

 Example 1: The graph difference `T := (G \ S)` for `G := ({1,2},{(1,2),(2,1)})`,
 `S := ({1,2},{(1,2)})` under that option is `T := ({1,2},{(2,1)})`.